Spain, Portugal & Morocco

 Day 9: Lagos to Lisbon.
 Hop on the train and head up the coast to the bustling capital.
 We’ll kick off with an orientation walk.
 Then pick up a pastel de nata, visit the characterful Belém District, or ride the Santa Justa Lift for fab views.
 The nightlife here is next level, so get ready to go large after dark!

-Day 10: Trip end (10-day option) or Casablanca (Morocco add-on only).
-If you’ve booked the 10-day option, depart at any time.
-If you’ve booked the Morocco add on, fly to Casablanca where you can visit Africa’s largest mosque, or explore the dynamic modern city.
+Day 10: Lisbon to Casablanca (Morocco).
+The Morocco leg of your adventure starts today!
+Fly to Casablanca where you can visit Africa’s largest mosque, or explore the dynamic modern city.

 Day 11: Casablanca to Chefchaouen (via Rabat).Travel up the coast to Morocco’s capital.
 Explore the ramparts and the winding streets, soak up spectacular views from Kasbah des Oudaias, then continue towards the beautiful blue walls of Chefchaouen, one of the prettiest towns in Morocco.